trychlos/pwix-roles/README.md

 - `Roles.addUsersToRoles( users, roles, options )`

-    This directly calls the underlying `alanning:roles/addUsersToRoles()` function, just making sure it is called on the server.
+    An async function which directly calls the underlying `alanning:roles/addUsersToRoles()` function, just making sure it is called on the server.

     Returns nothing.

+    Available both on client and server.

 - `Roles.current()`